anujpathania/HotSniper/README.md

 ## 1- Requirements
 ### Docker
-HotSniper7 compiles and runs inside a Docker container.
+HotSniper compiles and runs inside a Docker container.
 Therefore, you need to download & install Docker.
 For more info: https://docs.docker.com/engine/install/ubuntu/

 After installing Docker, make sure you are able to run it without needing sudo by following instructions here - https://docs.docker.com/engine/install/linux-postinstall/

 ### PinPlay
-Download and extract Pinplay 3.2 to the root HotSniper7 directory as ```pin_kit```
+Download and extract Pinplay 3.2 to the root HotSniper directory as ```pin_kit```
 ```sh
 wget --user-agent="Mozilla"  https://www.intel.com/content/dam/develop/external/us/en/protected/pinplay-drdebug-3.2-pin-3.2-81205-gcc-linux.tar.gz
 tar xf pinplay-drdebug-3.2-pin-3.2-81205-gcc-linux.tar.gz
 mv pinplay-drdebug-3.2-pin-3.2-81205-gcc-linux pin_kit
 ```

-## 2- Compiling HotSniper7
+## 2- Compiling HotSniper
-At this stage, the root HotSniper7 directory has a folder named ```pin_kit``` containing the PinPlay-3.2 library and a folder named ```hotspot```containing the HotSpot simulator.
+At this stage, the root HotSniper directory has a folder named ```pin_kit``` containing the PinPlay-3.2 library and a folder named ```hotspot```containing the HotSpot simulator.
 Since you now have Docker installed, let's create a ```container``` using the shipped ```Dockerfile```.
 ```sh
 cd docker
 sudo apt install make
 make
 make run
 ```
-Now that we are inside our container, we can build HotSniper 7 and its requirements:
+Now that we are inside our container, we can build HotSniper and its requirements:
 ```sh
 cd ..
 ```

 ### HotSpot
-The [HotSpot] simulator is shipped with HotSniper7.
+The [HotSpot] simulator is shipped with HotSniper.
 All you need to do is to compile it:
 ```sh
 cd hotspot
 make
 cd ..
 ```

-### HotSniper 7
+### HotSniper
 ```sh
 make
 ```